alkber/suite-pad-android-evaluation/README.md

 do that, a toggle button is provide in the presentation app.
 This toggle button would toggle between the two emulation modes.
 This was done by communicating with the proxy server via message brokers (interesting)...

+Local data would have the first item name as

+* consectetur

+Remote data would have first item name as

+* Remote Data Proof

 Please refer the code for more information